bcgov-nr/action-pr-description-add/README.md

 ```

 #### Forks
 Forks receive purposefully limited rights, preventing this action from running successfully.
-It is recommended to skip this job with a condition.
+It is recommended to avoid that with a condition.
 ```
     if: "!github.event.pull_request.head.repo.fork"
 ```